 - Contributes to manuscript development for peer-reviewed journals

 - Participates in division meetings

-- Completion of a Master's degree in epidemiology, public policy, demography, economics, data science, or a related field.
-PhD preferred.
+- A master’s degree or PhD in epidemiology, public policy, demography, economics, data science, statistics, or a related field.

 - Two to five years of experience in public health or social science research.